Hiding a hack? Uber promised not to do things like that

 Uber is in hot water for waiting a whole year to announce a data breach of information on 57 million users, and not just with angry riders and drivers.
 The company is now under a microscope with regulators, who want to enforce rules that required the company to come clean sooner.

 The New York State Attorney General has opened an investigation into the incident, which Uber made public Tuesday.
 Officials for Connecticut, Illinois and Massachusetts also confirmed they're investigating the hack.
+The New Mexico Attorney General sent Uber a letter asking for details of the hack and how the company responded.
 What's more, Uber appears to have broken a promise made in a Federal Trade Commission settlement not to mislead users about data privacy and security, a legal expert says.

 "It appears they violated the FTC consent order before the ink was dry on it," said Ed McAndrew, a former federal cybercrimes prosecutor who know advises companies on how to comply with the law at the Ballard Spahr firm.